aryavorskiy/LatticeModels.jl/docs/src/operators.md

 can use the `FastSparseOperatorConstructor`.
 However, you must follow these rules for correct usage:

 - Do not use assignments `builder[site1, site2] = ...`.
 Only increments `builder[site1, site2] += ...` are allowed.
 - All increment operations (or the block of code that contains them) must be wrapped with the `@increment` macro.
-Note that this macro might break unrelated increment operations in the same block of code.

 The resulting code will look like this: